i3p9/Hackintosh-BigSur-Catalina-OpenCore-Lenovo-T450s-efi/Utilities/DW1820A/README.md

 Note from i3p9:

+`System Update won't work if the card is enabled.
+Disable the card from BIOS when updating and then enable after the update completes.`

 I've updated the kexts needed to run DW1820A properly.
 Put all the kexts from this folder, add their entries in config.plist -> Kernel -> Add.

 Then add an entry in DeviceProperties -> Add as follows: